MontiCore/cd4analysis/README.md

 Note that `--semdiff` does not use symbols from symbol files.

-More on the available syntactic and semantic differening operations can be found [here](cddiff/index.md).
+More on the available syntactic and semantic differencing operations for class diagrams (including conformance checking to reference models) can be found [here](cddiff/index.md).

 ### Step 9: Merging Two Class Diagram

 The option `--merge <file>` merges the input-CD with the CD specified by the argument iff the two are semantically compatible.
 The result is stored in memory as the current CD.

 For the following examples, download the files